Pera-Swarm/visualizer-VR/README.md

 * Arrow controls will pan
 * Mouse left click will rotate/right click will pan
 * Scroll wheel zooms in and out
+* Control box can be used to change settings

 ## Latest build